 The draw with Brighton in their penultimate game of 2021-22 saw Leeds given three yellow cards, with first of which was brandished to defender Junior Firpo.

-Those efforts from Dacourt and Bowyer were one less than the Premier League record of 14 in a single season, held by six players:
+Those efforts from Dacourt and Bowyer were one fewer than the Premier League record of 14 in a single season, held by seven players:

 Mark Hughes in 1998-99

 Robbie Savage in 2001-02